-Italy is located in the heart of the Mediterranean Sea forming a boot-shaped peninsula, which is shielded from the rest of southern Europe by the Alps mountain range.
+Some Italy travel Information could be handy before visiting this beautiful place.
+The beautiful country of Italy is located in the heart of the Mediterranean Sea forming a boot-shaped peninsula, which is shielded from the rest of southern Europe by the Alps mountain range.
 It is governed from Rome and has a population of over 60 million people.
 Italy covers 301,268 square kilometres which includes the two large islands: Sicily and Sardinia.
 Visiting Italy and discovering the vast amount of things it has to offer is an absolute must for any Europe travel itinerary.

 Italian transportation system varies from region to region when it comes to type and efficiency.
 They have everything from modern roads and highways, bus services, high speed trains, regional and inter-city trains.

 If looking to get onto Sardinia or one of the smaller off-shore islands, Italy's ferry system is quite efficient as well but does get busy during the summer.

-More Italy travel information can be found at the bottom of this page.
+As a traveller, you may want some Italy travel information related to the government system currently in place.
 The democratic republic state of Italy started out as a kingdom of Sardinia-Piedmont and in 1946 officially became a country.
 At that time the monarchy was abolished by popular vote and a constitution was drafted to make the Italian system what it is today.
 The governing body of Italy now consists of legislative, executive, and judicial subdivisions, it also has a Head of State - or President.

 Italy is the fourth largest economic power in the EU and also the fourth most visited country in the world.
 Because of vast amount of tourists coming through, since 2015 while staying in Italy travellers are required by law to submit their identification to their hosts which they pass on to the authorities.
 Italy government enjoys profitability of the tourism industry which is they they are making sure your stay here is safe and enjoyable.